Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometric approaches to computation

-For completeness of the dictionary, we include: \begin{itemize} \item In their calculations Powell-Vespa frequently use the functors $\beta_d S_\lambda$, which in our terminology are the $\Aut(F_g)$-representations linear duals to the top cochains in the $2$-step complex \eqref{eq:2-step isotypic}.
+For completeness of the dictionary, we include: \begin{itemize} \item In their calculations Powell--Vespa frequently use the functors $\beta_d S_\lambda$, which in our terminology are linear dual to the top cochains in the $2$-step complex \eqref{eq:2-step isotypic} equipped with $\Aut(F_g)$-actions .
 These also assemble to a polynomial functor on free groups, but it does not factor through $\Out(F_g)$, i.e. conjugations act nontrivially as noted in \cite[Remark 2.12]{BCGY21}.